MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-wpa-user-and-group-roles-in-azure-ad.md

      ![Role assignment confirmation](../images/WpA/Use/new-role-assigned-10.png)

-Allow time for the user account to propagate.
-The user can now log in to [Workplace Analytics](https://workplaceanalytics.office.com) with the new role and its corresponding access permissions.
+Allow time for the changes to be saved in the system.
+The user can now log in to [Workplace Analytics](https://workplaceanalytics.office.com) with their new role and its corresponding access permissions.

 ## Assign roles to groups